aaronplayz-sys/website/_posts/2023-12-16-how-to-dual-boot-windows.md

   Screenshot's for reference
 </div>

-Before you continue, if you have any data on your thumb drive that you like to keep, now would be the time to back it by simply copying your files either to a cloud storage or to another folder.
+Before you continue, if you have any data on your thumb drive that you like to keep, now would be the time to back it by simply copying your files either to a cloud storage or to another folder on your computer.
 Click on "Select target" and choose your flash drive, then click on select to confirm.
 Then click on "Flash!".

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">